gabrielaact/mlops/README.md

 ## References

-Here are some recommended references and resources for further exploration of machine learning:

 - [Dataquest Project Solutions](https://github.com/dataquestio/solutions)

 Feel free to explore, contribute, and learn from the materials in this repository.
-Happy coding!